Shade Thomas-Fahm

 Shade Thomas-Fahm, born Victoria Omọ́rọ́níkẹ Àdùkẹ́ Fọlashadé Thomas (but known colloquially and professionally as "Shadé Thomas"), is a Nigerian fashion designer.
 She regarded as Nigeria's first modern fashion designer" and pioneer.
 She was the first fashion designer to open a fashion boutique in Nigeria.
-Fahm brought attention to the Nigerian fashion industry.

-Her enduring impact will be celebrated at London's Victoria and Albert Museum (V&A) in London in 2022.
+Fahm brought attention to the Nigerian fashion industry, and her enduring impact was celebrated at London's Victoria and Albert Museum (V&A) in London in 2022.
+She was also the first Nigerian woman to study fashion design at St. Martin’s School of Art in London, and worked briefly as a fashion buyer at Simpson’s of Piccadilly before returning to Nigeria.

 Biography

 Thomas-Fahm was born, on September 22, 1933, to the family of Bankole Ayorinde Thomas and Elizabeth Olaniwun Thomas.
-She attended St. Peter's School, Faaji, Baptist Girl's School Araromi, and later New Era Girls' College, both in Lagos.
+She is Yoruba.
+She attended St. Peter's School, Faaji, Baptist Girls' School Araromi, and later New Era Girls' College, both in Lagos.

 In the 1950s, as was the practice at the time, she applied to go to England to study as a nurse.
 She left in the summer of 1953.
 But on getting to England, she was captivated by the well-fitted shops of the West End of London and took to fashion.
+She enrolled at St. Martin’s School of Art in London, where she studied fashion design, becoming the first Nigerian woman to do so.